LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 * mcc
 All stored in the BigQuery dataset 'financial_transaction'.
 The transaction table is partitioned by transaction_date.

-DBT combines multiple datasets to create the tables：
+DBT combines multiple datasets to create the tables, which are stored in BigQuery dataset 'financial_transaction_transformed_data'：
 * clients_consumption_2019
 * online_trsn_over_time
 They will be used for dashboard building.

-# Dats warehouse
-All processed data is stored in a Google Cloud Storage (GCS) bucket and loaded into BigQuery.

 # Pre-requisites
 1. Git